 Inlet defects (5 to 8%) are bordered superiorly by the tricuspid annulus and are located posterior to the membranous septum.
 These defects are sometimes referred to as atrioventricular septal-type defects.

 Symptoms depend on defect size and magnitude of the left-to-right shunt.
 Children with a small ventricular septal defect are typically asymptomatic and grow and develop normally.
-In children with a larger defect, symptoms of heart failure (eg, respiratory distress, poor weight gain, fatigue after feeding) appear at age 4 to 6 wk when pulmonary vascular resistance falls.
+In children with a larger defect, symptoms of heart failure Heart failure Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births ( 1).
+Among birth defects, congenital heart disease is the leading cause of infant mortality... read more (eg, respiratory distress, poor weight gain, fatigue after feeding) appear at age 4 to 6 weeks when pulmonary vascular resistance falls.
 Frequent lower respiratory tract infections may occur.
-Eventually, untreated patients may develop symptoms of Eisenmenger syndrome.
+Eventually, over years, untreated patients may develop symptoms of Eisenmenger syndrome.

 Auscultatory findings vary with the size of the defect.
-Small VSDs typically produce murmurs ranging from a grade 1 to 2/6 high-pitched, short systolic murmur (due to tiny defects that actually close during late systole) to a grade 3 to 4/6 holosystolic murmur (with or without thrill) at the lower left sternal border; this murmur is usually audible within the first few days of life (see Table: Heart Murmur Intensity).
-The precordium is not hyperactive, and the 2nd heart sound (S2) is normally split and has normal intensity.
+Small VSDs typically produce murmurs ranging from a grade 1 to 2/6 high-pitched, short systolic murmur (due to tiny defects that actually close during late systole) to a grade 3 to 4/6 holosystolic murmur (with or without thrill) at the lower left sternal border; this murmur is usually audible within the first few days of life (see table ).
+The precordium is not hyperactive, and the second heart sound (S2) is normally split and has normal intensity.

 Diagnosis of ventricular septal defect is suggested by clinical examination, supported by chest x-ray and ECG, and established by echocardiography.